ahwang16/ahwang16.github.io/_posts/projects/2023-07-11-rewriting-the-script.md

 ---
 title: "Rewriting the Script: Adapting Text Instructions for Voice Interaction"
 summary: >
     Through our in-depth qualitative observation study, we identify nine challenges and eight potential solutions for voice assistants to "rewrite the script" to provide easy-to-follow instructions.
-Published at DIS 2023.
+Published at DIS 2023 and featured on Penn Engineering Today.
 layout:  post
 modified: 2023-09-18
 thumbnail: /assets/images/project_thumbnails/rewriting_the_script_thumbnail.png